Coconut-Lime Turkey Rice Soup Recipe

 - Simmer that for about 6 minutes without letting it come to a boil.

-- Add 1 1/2 cups of cooked rice or Cauliflower Rice (affiliate link) and cook a couple minutes more, just long enough that the rice is hot.
-(I first made this with Uncle Ben’s Brown Rice that I had in the freezer and just thawed it in the microwave.
-Now I would use frozen cauliflower rice that cooks in the bag in the microwave.)
+- Add 1 1/2 cups of cooked rice or cooked Cauliflower Rice (affiliate link) and cook soup a couple minutes more, just long enough that the rice is hot.
+(I first made this with cooked Uncle Ben’s Brown Rice that I had in the freezer and just thawed it in the microwave.
+Now I’d use frozen cauliflower rice that cooks in the bag in the microwave.)

 - While the rice simmers in the soup, wash and finely chop the cilantro, basil, or Thai basil, or sliced green onions whichever you’re using.